StarLegacy/StarLegacy.Wiki/machines/ship-decomposers.md

 # Ship Decomposers

 Ship decomposers allow for the easy disassembly of any starship or other pilotable structures.
-- Ship decomposers require power to operate, holding a max of
+- Ship decomposers require power to operate, holding a max of *(to be determiend)*
 - Ship decomposers can extend 100 blocks in each direction, a 100x100x100 at its largest for one decomposer
 - Ship decomposers can only break pilotable blocks